rahul-tech-kumar/CricbuzzLive/README.md

 # 🏏 Cricbuzz Live Dashboard

 Tools Used: Streamlit, Python, MySQL, Pandas, API
-Duration: [Insert Month-Year to Month-Year]

 Designed and developed a live cricket dashboard fetching real-time data from the Cricbuzz API.

 Implemented Admin Panel with MySQL for player management.

-Built modular architecture with app.py, db.py, and utils.py for clean code separation.
+Built modular architecture with app.py, test.ipynb, and main.ipynb for clean code separation.

 Used .env for securing API keys and database credentials.